MedHoussamElMidaoui/demo/README.md

-# demo
+# Installation

-This project is generated with [yo angular generator]
+1- clone the project on local